snarles/incremental/README.md

 players may automatically accumulate resources over time, and their abilities may produce effects with a timed duration.

-The success of any game depends on many factors: an engaging story, immersive graphics and audio, or gameplay that creates emotional suspense.
-But the main goal of this project is to address the prescence of strategically interesting choices in the game.
-These kinds of choices occur when the player is aware of more than one way to achieve his immediate goal: now they can try to decide which choice will provide the most additional benefits to them.
-A typical example might be when a player can choose a strategy for defeating a difficult enemy: 1) she can choose to strengthen his character by finding a good lcoation in the game for training; 2) she can spend some money to buy a better weapon, or 3) she can consume one of her items, a "bomb", to defeat the enemy: this way is the fastest, but then the player will no longer be have the bomb at her disposal in a later battle.
+While acknowledging that a game's success depends foremost on being able to engage the player's emotions, whether through a well-written story, immersive graphics and audio, or gameplay that creates emotional suspense, the main goal of this project is to help designers create games which are *intellectually* engaging.
+Games engage the player's brain by presenting the player with strategically interesting choices: situations in which the player is aware of more than one way to achieve his immediate goal, but have the freedome to decide which choice provides best cost-benefit tradeoff.
+For example, the player may have three strategies for defeating a difficult enemy: 1) she can avoid the enemy for now, until she is strong enough to defeat it later; 2) she can spend some money to buy a better weapon, or 3) she can uses one of her items, a "bomb", to defeat the enemy, which is the fastest way but which comes at the cost of the item.

-A mere multiplicity of options does not guarantee that the choices will be interesting.
+Yet, interesting choices cannot be created simply by designing a multiplicity of options.
 A common problem in big budget and homebrewn games alike is poor "balance" throughtout the game: although, in principle, there are many routes to the same goal, one route in particular is obviously much better than all other choices.
 But it is extremely difficult for a game designer